duksctf/duksctf.github.io/_posts/2018-12-14-Ph0wn2018-wannadrink.md

 run-forever run-to-abs-pos run-to-rel-pos run-timed run-direct stop reset
 ```

-Basically we were interested by the speed and the movement of each motors.
+Basically we were interested by the speed and the movement of each motor.
 We were able to move them with the following commands:

 ```
 $ export M3=/sys/class/tacho-motor/motor3